HirziDevs/HirziDevs/README.md

 ## Active Projects
 ### [PteroStats](https://github.com/HirziDevs/PteroStats/tree/dev)
-PteroStats is a Discord Bot designed to check Pterodactyl or Pelican Panel & Nodes stats and post it to your Discord server.
+PteroStats is a Discord Bot that designed to check Pterodactyl or Pelican Panel & Nodes stats and post it to your Discord server.

 <img alt="PteroStats Preview" src="https://i.imgur.com/fzQANo5.gif" width="355"/>